JohnPalevich/100DayReincarnator/README.md

 6. Once open, you will be able to hit the black triangle or "play" button which will allow you to play

 # Status
 The game is written in C# using Unity.
-Currently it is still in development.
-By the end of summer 2020, I would like to have it published to the Steam store.
+Currently this project is put on hold as I enter college this fall.

 # Randomized Levels
 Each combat level is randomly generated with enemies, coins, and pits.